PhilReedData/acmrep25/index.md

 ---
 ![Photo of Phil teaching in a computer cluster](images/phil-teaching.jpg)

-Website for the [ACM REP '25](https://acm-rep.github.io/2025/) tutorial "Improving FAIRability of your research outcomes with RO-Crates and Bioschemas", by:
+Website for the [ACM REP '25](https://acm-rep.github.io/2025/) Tutorial 1 "Improving FAIRability of your research outcomes with RO-Crates and Bioschemas", by:

 - **Phil Reed**, Research Community and Training Manager, The University of Manchester (UK)
 - **Abigail Miller**, Principal Software Engineer for JAX Data Science, The Jackson Laboratory (USA)